sayontang2/claim-retrival/README.md

 3. **`./openai-op`**
    Download the `openai-op` folder from [url-3](https://drive.google.com/drive/folders/1PfpXSUp4J4HqkQo6IPa9OMRtvchlJO3u?usp=sharing).
    This folder contains OpenAI embeddings for of the posts & facts in both training and evaluation data.
-If you change the fact or the post training (or eval) data, then you would need to store the openai (small & large) embeddings for each post/facts as they are neededed for model training and evaluation.
+If you change the fact or the post training (or eval) data, then you would need to get & store the openai (small & large) embeddings for each post/facts as they are neededed for model training and evaluation.
 The primary key for the post embedding file is ```post_id```, and for facts is ```fact_check_id```.<br>
    Below are the description of the embedding files for the post & facts along with their format (along with a sample) of the embedding files that the codebase assumes.

   - `{eval_}orig-fact.pkl`: External embedding for the facts in the original language.